 Buying crown cement over-the-counter

-As a crown repair kit, it works well.
+As a crown repair kit, it works well on both permanent and temporary tooth caps.
 A recent Amazon reviewer wrote, “I bought this to fix a porcelain crown that fell out.
 It was easy to use and the crown feels like it's there to stay.
 I'd definitely buy again.”

 Do note that despite this reviewer's optimism, these crown and filling repair kits are only a short-term fix.